Don’t worry. It’s the big one.

 “If you look at the mouse you can learn a lot about the mechanisms that are evolutionarily conserved between the human and the mouse,” explains Dr. Jan Lui, lead author of the study, which appeared in Nature in November.
 “But these are not going to explain why the human is really big compared to the mouse.”

 “We don’t want to claim is that this is the magic bullet that causes the human brain to be big and the mouse brain to be small,” adds Lui.
-There are many other genes and proteins that likely contribute to the size difference, and this is just one of them.
+There are many other genes and proteins that contribute to the size difference, and this is just one of them.
 Still they hope their method will be useful for locating other genes in these and other types of samples, and for comparing humans with other animals that are even more closely related.

-The scientists also only require a few unique specimens in order to build their genetic map.
+The scientists also require only a few unique specimens in order to build their genetic map.
 Lui believes that this means it will be useful for more than studying the brain.
 “I think that it is a method that can be useful to a lot of different people and for a lot of different tissues, particularly unique cancer samples.
 You can learn about the internal cell composition of a tumor just from one sample.”

 From: J.H.
 Lui, T. J Nowakowski, A.A.
 Pollen, A. Javaherian, A.R.
 Kriegstein, and M.C.
 Oldham; “Radial glia require PDGFD-PDGFRβ signaling in human but not mouse neocortex;” Nature, (2014) 315, 264-268; doi: 10.1038/nature13973